Magic and the power of intentional belief

 Life is a laboratory in which every one of us is the scientist of our own life, and we must perpetually experiment to find what helps us navigate the chaos of our lives, find meaning, thrive, and be creative.

 Not only do we all have different destinations in life, but we have different origin points.
 Imagine discovering a map I’ve left behind.
 I’ve drawn lines showing how I got to my destination from where I was at some prior time in my life.
 If you follow that map, you’re more likely to get lost than find your way because you’re coming from somewhere I’ve never been.
 And let’s not assume I’m an expert navigator of my own map.
-I believe each of us has only found but a tiny perspective of a tiny sliver of reality.
+I believe each of us has only found but a narrow interpretation of a tiny perspective of a tiny sliver of reality.

 None of us know what the hell we’re doing, but it doesn’t mean we can’t share some clues as we find them.